 Dr. Scully received her doctorate in Curriculum and Instruction from The University of Maryland College Park in 1997.
 Her current research focuses on the experiences of student teaching interns in the Professional Development School and how these experiences have contributed to their subsequent teaching performance.
-Dr. Scully is a co-author of the textbook, Families, Schools, and Communities: Building Partnerships for Educating Children, 5th Edition.
+Dr. Scully is first author of the textbook, Families, Schools, and Communities: Building Partnerships for Educating Children, 6th Edition.
 Her other publications focus on early childhood curriculum, teacher and child stress, and community building in early childhood classrooms.

 Dr. Scully teaches courses in literacy development and curriculum in the Early Childhood Education Program.
 She advises prospective and current students in the program and supervises teacher candidates in field placements and internships.